kparc/kcc/README.md

  █
 ```

-There are things left to be said about the type system, but the expression `@@42` above (which evaluates to some kind wordplay, "type name of a type name is `name`") urges us to the next section which is all about how to make sense of this expression.
+There are things left to be said about the type system, but the expression `@@42` above (which evaluates to some kind of wordplay, *type name of a type name is `name`*) urges us to the next section which is all about how to make sense of this expression.

 ------------------